public-transport/transitous/README.md

 }
 ```

-If the feed is not known in transit.land, a http source can be used instead.
+If the feed is not known in Transitland, a http source can be used instead.

 ```json
 {